6 Common Breakfast Mistakes

 - Complex carbohydrates

-- Healthy fats, like nuts, seeds, or olive oil
+- Foods with healthy fats like nuts, seeds, or olive oil

 Before you go to the gym, it’s a good idea to eat a light snack that provides you with complex carbohydrates, fiber, and essential amino acids.